RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/domainmanager.md

 parameter: `SDRROOT`
 required: No
 default value: `$SDRROOT`
-format: Absolute path to the SDR directory.
-description: Path to use as the `SDRROOT` for this Domain Manager.
+description: Absolute path to use as the `SDRROOT` for this Domain Manager.

 parameter: `OSSIEHOME`
 required: No
 default: `$OSSIEHOME`
-format: Absolute path to the REDHAWK installation directory.
-description: Path to use as the `OSSIEHOME` for this Domain Manager.
+description: Absolute path to use as the `OSSIEHOME` for this Domain Manager.

 parameter: `LD_LIBRARY_PATH`
 required: No